endail/hx711-pico-c/README.md

 # hx711-pico-c

 This is my implementation of reading from a HX711 via a Raspberry Pi Pico.
 It uses the RP2040's PIO feature to be as efficient as possible.
+It has two major functions: reading from a [single HX711](#how-to-use-hx711_t) and reading from [multiple HX711 chips](#how-to-use-hx711_multi_t).

 A MicroPython port is available [here](https://github.com/endail/hx711-pico-mpy).